Achievable logoAchievable logo

 • Use of weight belts during lifting

-It is assumed that the reader is already familiar with these exercises.
-Therefore, this chapter presents guidelines for the most commonly accepted methods of execution.
+It is assumed that you’re already familiar with these exercises.
+For that reason, this chapter presents guidelines based on the most commonly accepted methods of execution.

 Handgrips